DhruvBhirud/dhruvbhirud/Readme.md

 ## About

 <p align="justify">
-I’m Computer Engineering Student from Pune, India, Aiming to improve my skills in app development.
+I am a Computer Engineer from Pune, India, Aiming to improve my skills in app development.
 I enjoy creating new apps with intuitive design and usage.
 Always trying to learn new things.
 I aim to achieve efficiency and increase quality of the projects that I work on.
 </p>